lyteword/chspurgeon-tod/volume-4/psalm-81.md

 deliverances and special mercies.

-4\.It should be public: "sing aloud:" "bring hither, "etc. *G. R.*
+4\.
+It should be public: "sing aloud:" "bring hither, "etc. *G. R.*

 **Verse 4.** The rule of ordinances and worship; pleas for going beyond it; instances in various churches; the sin and danger of such will worship.